-If your legacy software is crushing, slowing down performance, and creates more problems than it solves – it’s time to modernize it with no doubt.
+If your legacy software is crushing, slowing down performance, and creates more problems than it solves – it’s time to modernise it with no doubt.

 Business risk: loss of business efficiency and customers.

 6. Your solution isn’t adjusted to add new features

 The obsolete technology stack and overcomplicated inner architecture can cause issues once you decide to implement new functions.
 An outdated system might require writing line-upon-line of custom code to add even a simple feature.
 Don’t waste your team’s time and nerves on that.